-Razor blades can be disposed of in one of two ways.
+The manor in which you dispose of razor blades will depend on the type of razor blades that you need to dispose of.
 If you use disposable razors that are as one with the plastic handle or cartridge razor blades that come in a pack, these can be disposed of with the trash.
 Double-edged safety razor blades can be recycled as they are recyclable steel with no plastic attached.

 Even when a razor blade is ‘blunt’ it will always be sharp enough to cause serious injury.
 If it doesn’t cause injury to yourself, it can easily cause injury to others who may not know that there are razor blades present in a consignment of trash.